acranej/MantaSVAnnotator/README.md

 # MantaSVAnnotator
-Takes Manta VCFs or BEDPE file formats and annotates the structural variants
+Takes Manta bedpe from either the MANTA_vcf2bedpe function or from the svtools.
+Annotates each breakpoint to determine if it is in a gencode identified region.
+This function also outputs genes that are present in the TAD the SV occurs in.

 use `Manta_SV_Annotator_2`